 Check for discounts through partners - Reputable vendors and marketing partners may have more clout to negotiate favorable rates with carriers than you could achieve on your own.
 If you use a third-party logistics (3PL) provider or other fulfillment solution, those companies are obvious places to start – but marketplace providers that offer shipping support may be a resource as well.
 For example, Wix partner ShipStation offers savings of up to 84% on carrier fees to merchants selling through its platform.

 Optimize eCommerce product packaging - Keep an eye out for new containers or packing materials that could reduce the weight or dimensions of your shipments.
 In addition, review best practices with staff to ensure that items are being packaged economically and with adequate protection to prevent damage or breakage.

-Make the most of your stores - Your brick-and-mortar locations are powerful tools for lowering the costs of speedy delivery.
+Make the most of your stores - Your brick-and-mortar locations are powerful tools for lowering the costs of speedy delivery and optimizing your inventory management.
 Not only do they offer a place for shoppers to pick up items within hours of purchasing online, but they can also double-up as fulfillment centers.
 In other words, you could use store inventory to fulfill orders for home delivery and take advantage of cheaper shipping charges for local trips.
 You could even partner with delivery services such as Instacart and DoorDash to get items quickly to customers, or deploy your own staff on delivery runs.